 Pulmonary paragonimiasis is a food-borne parasitic disease caused by the lung fluke (trematode) Paragonimus westermani.
-It is endemic in southeast asia, the the far east, and is also relatively common latin america and Africa 1-2.
-The disease affect can both the lung and pleura 3 although lung parechymal involvement is thought to be commoner than plerual involvement 2.
+It is endemic in southeast Asia, the Far East, and is also relatively common in Latin America and Africa 1,2.
+The disease can affect both the lung and pleura 3, although lung parenchymal involvement is thought to be commoner than pleural involvement 2.

 CT chest: HRCT

-There also a myriad of other associated non specific features.
+There are also a myriad of other associated non-specific features.
 These can vary with the stage of disease.

 Early findings are thought to be caused by the migration of juvenile worms and include:

-Later findings are thought to caused by worm cysts and include:
+Later findings are thought to be caused by worm cysts and include:

 - 1. Jeon K, Koh WJ, Kim H et-al. Clinical features of recently diagnosed pulmonary paragonimiasis in Korea.
 Chest.
 2005;128 (3): 1423-30. doi:10.1378/chest.128.3.1423 - Pubmed citation

 - 2. Kim TS, Han J, Shim SS et-al. Pleuropulmonary paragonimiasis: CT findings in 31 patients.
 AJR Am J Roentgenol.
 2005;185 (3): 616-21.
 AJR Am J Roentgenol (citation) - Pubmed citation

 - 3. Im JG, Whang HY, Kim WS et-al. Pleuropulmonary paragonimiasis: radiologic findings in 71 patients.
 AJR Am J Roentgenol.
 1992;159 (1): 39-43.
 AJR Am J Roentgenol (citation) - Pubmed citation